Monday of Week 16 of Ordinary Time – Gospel

 In response, Jesus first says that:

-Yes, evil and unfaithful, because for anyone with an open mind, Jesus has been giving nothing but signs ever since he began his public life.
-The ordinary people have been full of praise and amazement at what Jesus is doing and say that “God has visited his people”.
-But these leaders, blinded by their own prejudice, are even saying that the teaching, exorcisms and healings of Jesus are the work of Satan.
+Yes, “evil and adulterous”, because for anyone with an open mind, Jesus has been giving nothing but signs ever since he began his public life.
+The ordinary people have been full of praise and amazement at what Jesus is doing and say:

 We, too, have the privilege of listening to Jesus and we know the sign of his resurrection.
 Is it not possible that there are many people around us who, not knowing Jesus, but following the guidance of their consciences, will find themselves going before us into the Kingdom?

-Complacency is probably one of our biggest temptations.
-“I am good enough; I observe the basic requirements of my religion.”
+Complacency is probably one of our biggest temptations: “I am good enough; I observe the basic requirements of my religion.”
 Is that all that Jesus expects of me?